-3. Purchase of Convertible Series A Preferred Stock by PSA Investors purchase price of \$1,050.8 million in Cash, in the aggregate, consistent with and subject to the terms of the Plan Support Agreement and the Equity Commitment Letters.
+On the Effective Date, the PSA Investors shall purchase, and New GMI shall issue to such PSA Investors, a number of shares of Convertible Series A Preferred Stock at a purchase price of \$1,050.8 million in Cash, in the aggregate, consistent with and subject to the terms of the Plan Support Agreement and the Equity Commitment Letters.
 On the Effective Date, New GMI and the PSA Investors shall be deemed to be parties to, or the Convertible Series A Preferred Stock shall otherwise be governed by, the Convertible Series A Certificate of Designation, without the need for execution by the PSA Investors.